Skip to content

 Zion National Park Shuttle Information

-As of May 21, the Park has resumed daily operation of its free shuttles.
+As of March 2, the Park has resumed daily operation of its free shuttles.
 When shuttles are running, the Zion Canyon Scenic Drive is closed to private vehicles.
-For detailed park information including shuttle operation, hours, mask requirements, trail closures and permits, please visit the Zion National Park page.
+For detailed park information, including shuttle operation, hours, trail closures, and permits, please visit the Zion National Park page.

 Springdale Shuttle Information